edwardcrompton/appnatur-rhan-cefn/README.md

 termau_migrate/composer.json file, it will load it from the local path defined above instead of pulling it from Packagist.

+To install edwardcrompton/porthtermau for the first time having made the configuration changes above, run this from the project root:

+`lando composer install -d packages/porthtermau`

+`lando composer install`

 When the package dependency is stable, this configuration can be removed and the dependency can be checked out from Packagist in the normal way.